Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: The brightest stellar streams

 \section{The brightest stellar streams}

 In this section, we describe the procedure followed to identify and quantify the present-day brightest stellar stream in each Auriga model, associated whith either previous or ongoing accretion events.
 The main steps consist of the generation of different surface brightness (SB) maps, each at a different SB limiting value, for each Auriga model.
 The maps are then visually inspected, one by one, to determine at what limiting SB the brightest stellar stream in each halo can be identified.
 Once such stream is identified, the properties of its parent satellite galaxy are extracted and analyzed.
 We highlight that in this work we only consider as streams low surface brightness features that are of an accreted origin.
 Thus, low surface brightness substructures of disc origin, such as galactic feathers, are not considered.
-Finally, we focus our analysis on satellites with satellite-to-host mass ratio $\lesssim 1/4$ that have crossed the virial radius of their host later than 1 Gyr ago.
+Finally, we focus our analysis on satellites with satellite-to-host mass ratio $\lesssim 1/4$ that crossed the viral radius earlier than 1 Gyr ago, thus discarding very recent accretion events.